nxPublic/outcast/README.md

 That should ensure that the latest state of the Repository is always the one running on the Server.

 # Support
-If you would like to support this bot / community you can find the patreon responsible to pay for Discord boosts and Hosting costs [here](https://www.patreon.com/grimdawn).
+If you would like to support this bot / community you can find the patreon responsible to pay for Discord boosts and Hosting costs [here at https://www.patreon.com/grimdawn](https://www.patreon.com/grimdawn).